bloominstituteoftechnology/Whiteboard-Pairing/SmallestString/model_solution/README.md

 This implementation should do the trick, in lieu of some testing.
 We left some logic relegated to a helper function that we haven't defined yet.
-The `parse_number` function will be handed a string and an index in the string where the the number to parse starts.
+The `parse_number` function will be handed a string and an index in the string where the number to parse starts.
 It will return the consecutive numeric value of the number it is parsing as well the number's length.
 The length is needed in the case that both numbers turn out be the same, in which case we'll need to advance the string index by the length of the number so that we can continue